younata/personal_knowledge/src/flying/electric_plane/README.md

 ## Base Plane

-Most of my calculations have used a [Sling 2](https://www.airplanefactory.com/aircraft/sling-2-kit/) as the "base" plane - using their published figures for MGTOW, and applying the 50% rule, I can comfortably fit 100 kilowatt-hours of battery and still have weight for a passenger + light amount of cargo.

-I'm still deciding between the tailwheel variant or not, because removing the drag from the nosegear is really tempting.

-I've also run the numbers for other, more readily available, experimental aircraft, but the Sling still works out to be my best bet.
+Initially, I planned to use a [Sling 2](https://www.airplanefactory.com/aircraft/sling-2-kit/) as the "base" plane.
+Recently (October 2019), I was able to chat with the person who designed the [Berkut](https://en.wikipedia.org/wiki/Berkut_360), who also worked for Rutan back in the day and he encouraged me to take a look at the [Long-EZ](https://en.wikipedia.org/wiki/Rutan_Long-EZ).
+Because the Long-EZ is a more aerodynamic aircraft, I can get a longer range with less battery.
+Which is obviously better as it's less battery weight overall and also cheaper.
+Additionally, the overall project cost should be MUCH cheaper as it's much cheaper to buy a 90% complete long-ez  (~10-20k USD) than it is to buy a new sling (~60k USD).

+Currently, I estimate I can get approximately 300 statute miles with no reserves on a 70 kWhr battery.

 ## Battery System